How You Can Help

 Food For Thought

 We continue to rebuild our active stable of volunteers after the pandemic took its toll due to necessary safety precautions and natural attrition.
-While we are in need of additional help and are actively recruiting, we are deeply grateful to, and supportive of, the 681 amazing volunteers who deliver meals and assist our new kitchen operation as we make every effort to continuously expand service to homebound seniors in Jefferson County.
+While we are in need of additional help and are actively recruiting, we are deeply grateful to the 575 amazing volunteers who provided 17,572 hours of service in the past year, delivering meals and assisting with meal prep in our new kitchen.
+Please consider joining us as a volunteer as we work to continuously expand service to homebound seniors in Jefferson County.